Live Liver Donation Frequently Asked Questions

 Does the donor need to be a relative?

-Living liver donors and their recipient do not have to be blood related and any healthy person can give a friend or relative the gift of life.
-However, we do require that donors have an emotional relationship with the intended recipient.
+Living liver donors and their recipient do not have to be related.
+Any healthy person can give the gift of life.

 May I get my evaluation done by my own doctor?